Skip to content

 Background

 The bioinformatics pipeline is fully automated.
-Currently, the only manual steps involved is a quality check of the raw sequencing data (FASTQC), transferring data from NSC to TSD, and monitoring that the pipeline executes and finishes successfully on TSD.
+Currently, the only manual steps involved are quality control of the raw sequencing data (FastQC), transfer of data from NSC to TSD, and monitoring that the pipeline executes and finishes successfully on TSD.

 References